rajshauryagit/Underwater-Image-Enhancement-Using-UNet/README.md

-# Underwater-Image-Enhancement-Using-UNet
+# Underwater Image Enhancement using U-Net

-Deep Learning based Underwater Image Enhancement using a U-Net architecture trained on the EUVP dataset.
-Achieved 22 dB PSNR and successfully enhanced unseen underwater images.
+This project focuses on enhancing underwater images using a U-Net based Convolutional Neural Network (CNN).
+The model was trained on the EUVP (Enhancing Underwater Visual Perception) dataset to improve image visibility, color correction, and contrast.
+The trained model achieved a PSNR of 22 dB and successfully enhanced unseen underwater images.